ignite/cli/docs/guide/nameservice/03-types.md

 starport scaffold map whois name value price --no-message
 ```

-`starport scaffold map` created and mofidied several files:
+The `starport scaffold map` command created and modified several files:

+* `proto/nameservice/whois.proto`
-* `proto/nameservice/whois.proto`: the `Whois` type defined as a proto message.
+    Defines the `Whois` type as a proto message.
+* `proto/nameservice/query.proto`
+    * Queries to get data from the blockchain.
+    * Define queries as proto messages.
-* `proto/nameservice/query.proto`: queries to get data from the blockchain defined as proto messages and registered in the `Query` service.
+    * Register the messages in the `Query` service.
 * `proto/nameservice/genesis.proto`: a type for exporting the state of the blockchain (for example, during software upgrades)
 * `x/nameservice/keeper/grpc_query_whois.go`: keeper methods to query the blockchain.
 * `x/nameservice/keeper/grpc_query_whois_test.go`: tests for query keeper methods.